qgis/QGIS-Documentation/source/index.rst

 Mac OSX, Windows and Android and supports numerous vector, raster, and database formats and functionalities.

-Our latest release is QGIS 1.8.0 you can read the `release annoucement here
+Our latest release is QGIS 1.8.0 you can read the `release announcement here
 <http://www.qgis.org/en/about-qgis/qgis-releases/149-qgis-18-release.html>`_